cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 > 1. Perform `?
 DestructuringAssignmentEvaluation` of `assignmentPattern` using `rval` as the argument.
 > 1. Return `rval`.

 Now the `LeftHandSideExpression` (`x`) is not an object literal or an array literal, so we take the if branch in step 1.
-In step 1.a, we evaluate the left-hand side (`x`) and store the result into `lref`. `o2.foo` is not a function definition, so we don't take the if branch in 1.c, but the else branch in 1.d.
+In step 1.a, we evaluate the left-hand side (`x`) and store the result into `lref`.
+The `AssignmentExpression`, `o2.foo`, is not a function definition, so we don't take the if branch in 1.c, but the else branch in 1.d.
 There we evaluate `o2.foo` and call `GetValue` on it.

 In any case, `GetValue` will be called on the Reference which is the result of evaluating `o2.foo`.
 Thus, we know that the Object internal method `[[Get]]` will get invoked when accessing a property on an Object, and the prototype chain walk will occur.

 ### Why is `o2.foo` an `AssignmentExpression`?

 Just one more thing.
-Previously, we used `o2.foo` as an `AssignmentExpression`.
+Previously, we said that`o2.foo` is an `AssignmentExpression`.
 It doesn't look like one though.
 Why is it an `AssignmentExpression`?

 The spec actually allows an `AssignmentExpression` both as an argument and as the right hand side of an assignment.
 For example: